-- 1. Evaluate and select approaches for involving stakeholders in reading initiatives for diverse learners. - 2.
-Evaluate and select approaches to increase caregiver involvement in reading education. - 3.
-Interpret reading policies, program information, and assessment data for the purpose of dissemination among stakeholders. - 4.
-Select and evaluate instructional materials for comprehensive reading programs and reading intervention programs for diverse learners. - 5.
-Identify criteria to determine the effectiveness of reading programs. - 6.
-Interpret school data and program evaluation results to modify and improve curriculum content and instruction through professional learning. - 7.
-Determine effective methods for coaching and supporting paraprofessionals, tutors, and volunteers to assist in reading instruction for diverse learners.
+- 1. Evaluate and select approaches for involving stakeholders, including caregivers, in reading initiatives and education for all learners. - 2.
+Interpret reading policies, program information, and assessment data for dissemination among stakeholders. - 3.
+Evaluate instructional materials for comprehensive reading programs and reading intervention programs for all learners. - 4.
+Identify criteria to determine the effectiveness of reading programs. - 5.
+Interpret reading data and program evaluation results to modify and improve curricular content and instruction through professional learning. - 6.
+Determine effective methods for directing, supporting, or collaborating with professionals, paraprofessionals, tutors, and volunteers to assist in reading instruction for all learners.